JhulFramework/PHPServer4ODK/README.md

-## PHPServer4ODK (Beta)
+## PHP ODK Aggregate Server (Beta)
-PHP Server for ODK Collect
+ODK aggregate server written in PHP.
+Still under development, Using it in serious project is not recomended.
-- Its under developemnet but runnable
+- Usable by ODK collect
 - test server http://www.leafpad.in/odk/

 ###Requirement

 - PHP Version >= 5.5